Child of the Moon

 Many details suggest Kim Gordon Avis aka Cameron MacGregor possessed a composite identity due to being born into a cult in 1965.
 He may even have been the product of a ritual involving Crowleyian sex Magick.
 Cult programming would explain his DID or "multiple personalities" -- and also his later success as a media darling raising money for charity in Inverness, performing stunts like swimming Loch Ness and climbing the Parliament buildings in Edinburgh to hoist the Scottish flag --

-The fact that he looked like an exact clone of the young Mick Jagger, and that his chosen name Kim is MIK spelled backwards -- plus the white horse - the punk frontman gig -- the Crowley connection - the way I bumped into him after touring Culloden with a girl named "Cameron" -- my recovered memories of knowing Mick through Dr Ewen Cameron at McGill, off McGregor Avenue in Montreal-- and my flashback to getting engaged to him as Isis and Horus in a ceremony at age 5 --
+The fact that he looked like an exact clone of the young Mick Jagger, and that his chosen name Kim is MIK spelled backwards -- the white horse - his punk frontman phase -- the Crowley connection to Inverness - the way I bumped into him after touring Culloden with a girl named "Cameron" -- Dr Ewen Cameron at McGill's Allan Memorial which overlooks McGregor Avenue in Montreal-- Dr Cameron was said to be in an Isis cult while he was chief of Psychiatry at McGill, and receiving CIA funding for his Montreal psychic driving experiments.

 All this makes me wonder if Kim Gordon was another Moon Child created by Tavistock to introduce more chaos magic to the world.